Danyal2501/Pet-Services-Application/doc/sprint0/README.md

 ### Do you use github issues or another ticketing website?

-Discord will be used for ticketing.
+Discord and Github issues will be used for ticketing.

 ### Do you use pull requests?